 blog.png

-How improving your Questioning Technique can boost your Business
+How Improving your Questioning Technique can Boost your Business

-The ability to ask powerful, relevant and incisive questions in any given scenario is one of the most useful and beneficial tools of the trade for any leader, sales or business manager or salesperson.
+The ability to ask powerful, relevant and incisive questions is one of the most beneficial tools of the trade for any leader, sales or business manager or salesperson.
 In conjunction with effective listening, using the correct questioning techniques can grab attention and engage the respondent, tease out vital information and even subtly persuade them to agree with your point of view.
-Leadership training specialists Maguire Training can help delegates to harness the power of questioning techniques via their excellent Questioning & Listening Skills course.
-This equips managers and salespeople with the knowledge and techniques they need in order to use listening and questioning skills to their best advantage.
+Leadership and Sales training specialists Maguire Training can help delegates harness the power of questioning techniques through their excellent Questioning & Listening Skills course.
+This equips managers and salespeople with the knowledge they need to use listening and questioning skills to their best advantage.Conversation between two people

 The five commonest types of question